"The data are quite clear that personality and leadership are closely connected—who you are determines how you lead."

 The Motives, Values, Preferences Inventory (MVPI) is the final part of the Hogan Assessment.
 It describes personality from the inside–the core goals, values, drivers, and interests that determine what a person desires and strives to attain.
 By assessing values, one can understand what motivates a person to succeed, and in what type of position, job, and environment he or she will be the most productive.
 This study will also explore comprehensive patterns that have emerged from school leaders who have taken all three Hogan assessments, looking at day-to-day strengths, potential derailers, and core drivers.

-Jamie Estes, leading the Southern Teachers Search Team, has conducted over 200 successful leadership searches for independent schools around the South.
+Jamie Estes, the director of ST Search, has conducted over 200 successful leadership searches for independent schools.

 As we refined our search process, it became clear that schools value personality assessments as a part of the process.
 We use the sophisticated insights and rich descriptive language offered by Hogan to help integrate the disparate components of a search into a cohesive whole.
 They help us translate performance objectives into personality traits needed to achieve these objectives, and with this framework, we screen candidates and guide search committees more effectively, efficiently, and productively than ever.